2014:1. ZVT. Ragnar Johansson, Swedish Orient Line

 The Zero Vision Tool platform is of primary importance in order to allow access to all authorities that can impact our project," says Ragnar Johansson, Swedish Orient Line (SOL), one of the participants in JIP SIC and Pilot Scrubber.
 Listen to the interview in Swedish or read the English translation below.

 JIP SIC (Scrubber Installation Challenges) Objective: Investige options and functions for using scrubbers as a SECA compliant solution for existing vessels, covering all aspects from retrofit design to waste handling.

 Participants: SOL, Stena, Transatlantic, Port of Gothenburg, Stora Enso, SSA, SSPA.

+Pilot Scrubber Objective: Evaluate a new-generation lightweight scrubber technology by installing and operating a full scale scrubber.
 Participants: SOL, Transatlantic, Stora Enso, Wagenborg Shipping, Ports of Sweden, Port of Oulu, SwAM, SSA, SSPA.